vhladiienko/awesome-game-production/readme.md

 ### Newsletters

 - [Deconstructor of Fun](https://www.deconstructoroffun.com/) - Not directly production related, but offers in-depth analysis on recent gamedev events, e.g. Brawl Stars ditching lootboxes: why, how and what was the outcome.
 You want to know about things like this when leading the production of your next mobile action game.
 And they also have a [podcast](https://pca.st/5tK0).
+- [The GameDiscoverCo Newsletter](https://newsletter.gamediscover.co/) - Focused on the business side of game production and game discoverability, theit in-depth analysis on Steam-related topics is gold.
+Must-read.

 ### Podcasts